configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 The *comparison attribute's value* from the [user object] is compared to the *comparison value* that you set on the Dashboard.
 The comparison is done according to the selected comparator and will result in true or false.
 This will be the result of the condition.

-For more details on the evaluation of user conditions, please refer to [Setting Evaluation](TODO).
+For more details on the evaluation of user conditions, please refer to [Setting Evaluation].

 ## How to set a user condition?